blacksph3re/kitsch/README.md

-It consists of several repositories
+It consists of several repositories, thus when cloning use the recursive flag.

 * **[Loginservice](github.com/blacksph3re/loginservice)** Handling sign-on, login and basic user-related matters
 * **[Alastair](github.com/blacksph3re/alastair2)** A recipe db originally designed to facilitate price calculations for event-cooking